Pop quiz: How do you generate leads?

 One important point, though: always label optional fields, not required ones.
 This is a must if you have both required and optional fields on your form.
 Most web designers, website optimizers and internet marketing designers use red asterisks to mark the required fields:

-It gives them an advantage, because they know that you’re not asking them to fill all the forms before they can receive your offer or get involved with what you do.
+It gives them an advantage because they know that you’re not asking them to fill all the forms before they can receive your offer or get involved with what you do.
 This makes the task appear simpler to your potential customer, improving your conversion optimization.

-iii) Use a two-step process: Creativity is required if you want to capture most of your site visitors.
+Use a two-step process: Creativity is required if you want to capture most of your site visitors.

 When new people visit your landing page, they don’t trust you enough yet to give away their personal information.
 You need their permission first.

 But you can use a two-step process for achieving landing page optimization.
 Start by requesting the basic information in that first step.
 You could request the first name only.
 Then, in the second step, request their email address, phone number, etc. This is an approach often taken by social media sites.
-Social proof shows that this is very different to one large signup form.
+Social proof shows that this is very different from one large signup form.

-It’ll be hard for the person to say no, because they’ve already crossed the first hurdle and are just looking forward to the offer.
+It’ll be hard for the person to say no because they’ve already crossed the first hurdle and are just looking forward to the offer.